ardi69/pyload/docs/write_plugins.rst

 or :file:`container`, depending of it's type.

 There are three kinds of different plugins: **Hoster**, **Crypter**, **Container**.
-All kind of plugins inherit from the base :class:`Plugin <module.plugins.Plugin.Plugin>`.
+All kind of plugins inherit from the base :class:`Plugin <module.plugins.Base.Plugin>`.
 You should know its convenient methods, they make your work easier ;-)

 Every plugin defines a ``__pattern__`` and when the user adds urls, every url is matched against the pattern defined in